camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 </definitions>
 ```

-To start the process a variable `inputArray` is necessary.
+To start the process, a variable `inputArray` is necessary.

 ```java
 Map<String, Object> variables = new HashMap<String, Object>();